-To return to the parameters - to estimate the longevity of human civilization, we didn't model parameter N with distributions but we took multiple point-values as inputs to the equation.
-In other words, for example: Suppose there are 1, 10, 100, 1000, 10 000 civilizations in our galaxy now - what can we conclude about our longevity in that particular case?
+To estimate the longevity of human civilization, we did not model the parameter N with distributions.
+Instead we used multiple point-values as inputs to the equation.
+For example, suppose there are 1, 10, 100, 1 000, 10 000 civilizations in our galaxy now - what can we conclude about our longevity in that particular case?
 Several hundreds of models either of different nature or of significantly different parameters were designed and tested, but here we present only one.